HaikuTeam/animator/README.md

 <br>

-### Inteprets Haiku-designed components for rendering on the web
+### Interprets Haiku-designed components for rendering on the web

 <br>
 <p align="center">